Do Squirrels Eat Tomatoes?

 Motion Activated Sprinkler System

 Sometimes called a “Scarecrow Sprinkler”, these are our best solution for squirrel repellent.
-These sensor sprinklers also deter other critters, such as birds, rabbits and deer.
+These sensor sprinklers also deter other critters, such as birds, rabbits, cats, dogs and deer.
 We had two of the Hoont Motion Activated Sprinkler Systems, and they’ve worked really well.

 Another Squirrel Repellent that Works